In the 1990s, scientists discovered that many other chronic conditions were a result of oxidative damage caused by free radicals.

 To understand how antioxidants work, let us first understand free radicals and how they cause damage.

 However, in supplying the electron to the free radical, either a cellular process is hindered or an antioxidant is depleted.
 Hence, we must replenish the body’s supply of antioxidants through exogenous sources.
-An antioxidant diet will supply your body with the necessary antioxidants it needs.

 Sources of antioxidants

 Plants, especially the bright colored ones like peppers, dark leafy greens, beets, and berries, are antioxidant-rich foods.
 Meats, too, contain antioxidants but in lower amounts.
-Different kinds of foods supply different kinds of antioxidants, which neutralize free radicals in different ways.
+Different kinds of foods supply different kinds of antioxidants, which help neutralize free radicals in different ways.

 Types of antioxidants - their function and sources